ActiveAnalytics/Parallel-R-File-Read/README.md

 The `mclapply` function in the `parallel` package is the multicore equivalent of often used `lapply` function.
 Very often you are working locally and simply need to read lots of files on a computer or a laptop.
 In these cases `mclapply` is your friend.
 It is convenient and with just a few changes you can make best use of your local computing resources.

 First we read in the file names with the `list.files` function.
-This is another very convenient function it is such a task saver. the data used are the Aquisition data sets from Fannie Mae and there are 49 such file in the folder ...
+This is another very convenient function it is such a task saver.
+The data used are the Aquisition data sets from Fannie Mae and there are 49 such file in the folder ...

 ```
 fNames <- list.files("raw/", full.names = TRUE)